 Education.
 Transformation.
 Liberation.

 Online Program Overview

 You can make a positive difference in your workplace, your community, and the world.
-The Bachelor of Arts in Women’s and Gender Studies degree program at UofL.
-Work through an interdisciplinary curriculum committed to diversity and social justice while you hone your written communication, critical thinking, and research skills.
-Anchored in the liberal arts philosophy of the College of Arts and Sciences, the Bachelor of Arts in Women’s and Gender Studies is offered 100% online to help students become well-rounded professionals and develop solutions to the pressing issues of the world.
+The Bachelor of Arts in Women’s and Gender Studies delivers an interdisciplinary curriculum committed to diversity and social justice where you can hone your written communication, critical thinking, and research skills.
+Anchored in the liberal arts philosophy of the College of Arts and Sciences, the program is offered 100% online to help students become well-rounded professionals and develop viable responses to pressing social issues.

-In this program, students learn to gather and interpret information, analyze where ideas and schools of thought intersect, and use language to communicate persuasively and effectively.
-The program emphasizes how gender disparities connect with poverty, racism, heterosexism and other forms of inequality, and equips students to develop solutions to those problems in their own communities.
+In this program, students learn to gather and interpret information, analyze where ideas and schools of thought differ and intersect, and use language to communicate persuasively and effectively.
+The program emphasizes how gender disparities connect with poverty, racism, heterosexism and other forms of inequality, and equips graduates to find solutions to those problems in their own communities.

 - 100% online (on campus options available)

 - Research-based degree focused on understanding the social issues of diversity and inequality

 - A liberal arts foundation builds versatile skills for which employers around the country recruit

 - Credit may be transferred from other regionally-accredited institutions

 - Financial aid is available for online students who qualify